Game Preview: Cougars vs. Giants: 0

 Prince George Cougars News Release

-PRINCE GEORGE, BC - The Prince George Cougars return to CN Centre as they aim for four straight wins as they host the Vancouver Giants.
+PRINCE GEORGE, BC - The Prince George Cougars aim for their fifth straight win as they conclude the season series tonight with the Vancouver Giants

 Western Conference: 3rd